MazumdarPallavi24/MazumdarPallavi24/README.md

 ## 🚀 About Me
 I'm a **Marketing Data Analyst** with 1+ year of experience delivering actionable insights and building scalable, data-driven solutions.
 I specialize in leveraging analytics to optimize campaigns and decision-making in Public Policy and Health Insurance sectors.

-- 🔭 I'm currently working on advanced analytics projects in health insurance and marketing optimization
+- 🔭 I'm currently working on Persona developement and analysis in health insurance and marketing optimization
-- 🌱 I'm continuously expanding my expertise in machine learning and advanced data visualization
+- 🌱 I'm currently expanding my learning in databases, data modelling , data base organization through Data Building tools , Azure Data fundaments
 - 💼 Experience across **Insurance**, **Public Policy**, and **Healthcare** domains
 - 👯 I'm looking to collaborate on data analytics and business intelligence projects
 - 💬 Ask me about **customer segmentation**, **persona analysis**, and **marketing analytics**